sustglobal/dev-center/jekyll/dataguide-staging.md

 ### Description

-This hazard refers to rising sea levels.
-The major physical impacts of a rise in sea level include erosion of beaches, inundation of deltas as well as flooding and loss of many marshes and wetlands.
+Global mean sea level increased by approximately 20cm in the past century, with up to 1 meter of rise expected by 2100.
+The major physical impacts of a rise in sea level include coastal flooding, erosion of beaches, inundation of deltas, and flooding and loss of marshes and wetlands.

 ### Sample Assessment